 Just sit down and try to explore any Star Trek related newsgroup or message board, and sooner or later you’re bound to come across a topic that will confound even the biggest Trek fans – and I’m not talking about the debate as to why Klingons look so different between the airing of the original series and the movies.

-It was these discussions which prompted me to purchase my first Star Trek Encyclopedia, and though I’ve purchased several other, updated versions since then, my first hardcover edition is still my favorite.
+It was these discussions that prompted me to purchase my first Star Trek Encyclopedia, and though I’ve purchased several other, updated versions since then, my first hardcover edition is still my favorite.

 Set up much like a regular dictionary would be, it starts at ’audet IX and ends at Zytchin III.
 In between is an entry for every character ever to appear in any Star Trek series or film, just about up until the date of publication.
 There’s information about each species, each starship, and each planet, with references back to what episodes of which series they appeared in or were mentioned.

 There are also some terrific charts and tables to use as a reference guide.
-The Planets, Stars, and Other Celestial Objects not only gives the significance of each item listed, but also shows the episode(s) the entry is seen in or mentioned in.
+The Planets, Stars, and Other Celestial Objects not only give the significance of each item listed but also shows the episode(s) in the entry is seen or mentioned in.
 Known Life-Forms and Starships are also detailed in this same manner.
-Signage, insignias, weaponry, and written languages are all given significant attention as well, with some illustrations and explanations that show how much thought go into things that we only get a glimpse of when we watch on television.
+Signage, insignias, weaponry, and written languages are all given significant attention as well, with some illustrations and explanations that show how much thought goes into things that we only get a glimpse of when we watch on television.

 I have found a few errors, but most of them are what I would term “interpretive differences”.
 Two people can often look at the same situation and come away with different conclusions, and that was my take on the few quibbles I’ve heard from other Star Trek fans about the book.